CAProjects/pi-top-SDK-installer/README.md

 ## What does the script do exactly?

 1. It will update your system
-2. Check your version of Raspberry Pi OS by checking /boot/issue.txt
+2. Check your version of Raspberry Pi OS stage by checking /boot/issue.txt
+   * Stage 2 - Lite
+   * Stage 4 - Mininmal
+   * Stage 5 - Full
 3. If its Lite version then it will install the following
    * python3-pip
    * libopenjp2-7